 When filing a VA claim for depression, you’ll need to prove the link, or nexus, using medical evidence to connect your depression to your military service.

-You do have another option if your depression is resulting from a condition that falls under Gulf War Syndrome: secondary service connection.
+You do have another option if your depression results from a condition that falls under Gulf War Syndrome: secondary service connection.
 Many of the presumptive conditions for Gulf War Syndrome result in chronic pain or sleeplessness for veterans, which can cause or exacerbate depression.

 You can learn more about secondary service connection for depression in our post “Secondary Service Connection for Depression.”